Cian-H/iform-invenio/README.md

 - `bun preview`: Run a preview of the production build
 - `bun build`: Build the site for production
 - `docker compose up`: Deploys a docker composition including a caddy reverse proxy, ready to be deployed to web infrastructure
+- `just deploy`: Deploys a full docker composition and initialises databases, for first deployment of site

 ## Deployment